Back to Blog

 What This Means for Your Buying Decision

-- Is the system actually LLM-powered, or is it pattern-matching dressed up in AI language?
+1. Is this actually LLM-powered, or is it pattern-matching dressed up in AI language?

-- Is the AI grounded in my specific knowledge base, or does it answer from general training data?
+2. Is it grounded in my specific knowledge base, or answering from general training data?

-- How is the knowledge base updated when my business information changes?
+4. How does the knowledge base get updated when my business information changes?

-- What human oversight and escalation paths are built in?
+5. What human oversight and escalation paths exist?

 The 2026 Standard: What Good Looks Like

-In 2026, the baseline for a customer-facing AI agent serving a small or medium business should include:
+In 2026, a customer-facing AI agent for a small or medium business should ship with:

-- RAG knowledge base grounding — Responses tied to your specific business documents
+• RAG knowledge base grounding — answers tied to your actual business documents

-- Conversation memory — Context maintained throughout the interaction
+• Conversation memory — context carried through the whole interaction

-- Graceful escalation — Smooth handoff to humans when the AI cannot help confidently
+• Graceful escalation — a clean handoff to a human when the AI isn't confident

-- Multi-channel deployment — Available where your customers are (WhatsApp, web, Instagram, Facebook Messenger)
+• Multi-channel deployment — present where your customers already are (website, WhatsApp, Instagram, Facebook Messenger)

-- Lead capture — Contact information collected and delivered to your team
+• Lead capture — contact details collected and routed to your team

-- Analytics — Visibility into what customers are asking and where conversations break down
+• Analytics — visibility into what customers ask and where conversations stall

 Frequently Asked Questions